CawaMS/EnableProfilerForCompute/How to enable Application Insights Profiler on Azure Compute resources.md

 The Diagnostics Agent component is what we need to install on the Azure Compute resources so Application Insights Profiler can collect necessary information to process and display on Azure portal.
 The rest of the walkthrough intends to provide guidance for how to install and configure the diagnostics agent to enable the Application Insights Profiler.

-## Prerequisites
+## Prerequisites for the Walkthrough

-* Download the deployment template that installs the Profiler agents on the VMs.
+* Download the deployment template that installs the Profiler agents on the VMs or Scale Sets.

     [WindowsVirtualMachine.json](https://wadexample.blob.core.windows.net/wadexample/WindowsVirtualMachine.json) | [WindowsVirtualMachineScaleSet.json](https://wadexample.blob.core.windows.net/wadexample/WindowsVirtualMachineScaleSet.json)
 * An Application Insights instance enabled for profiling.
 Check https://docs.microsoft.com/en-us/azure/application-insights/app-insights-profiler#enable-the-profiler to see how to do that.